top of page

 Skin Tone Line:

 Human skin—light or dark—naturally falls along a consistent angle on the Vectorscope.
-Use a qualifier or power window to isolate the skin, then use 2x zoom to align your skin sample subtly with this line.
+Use a qualifier or power window to isolate the skin.
+Then use 2x zoom to align your skin sample gently with this line.

 Colour Contrast: